Things You Didn’t Know About HVAC, for Engineers & Owners

 Amir Goharpey is an application engineer with Gil-Bar Solutions, a division of the Ambient HVAC Collective.

-HVAC Invests in Smart Building Controls
+Benefits of HVAC Investment in Smart Building Controls

 By Chris Plummer, Sales Manager, Gil-Bar Industries

 Connected smart equipment and devices have changed the way we live our lives.
-If you’re in the engineering or construction space, it’s also changed the way we maintain our facilities.
+If you’re in the engineering or construction space, it has also changed the way we maintain our facilities.
 Big data and cloud analytics allowed us to create actionable intelligence by providing greater visibility on system performance and trends.

 Connecting your HVAC equipment, such as your chiller, enhances your data visibility and grants access to: